-ZEPBOUND was evaluated for safety in 2 randomized, double-blind, placebo-controlled trials that included 2519 adult patients with overweight or obesity treated with ZEPBOUND for up to 72 weeks and a 4-week off drug follow-up period [see Clinical Studies (14.1)].
+ZEPBOUND was evaluated for safety in a pool of two randomized, double-blind, placebo-controlled trials that included 2,519 adult patients with obesity or overweight treated with ZEPBOUND for up to 72 weeks and a 4-week off drug follow-up period (Study 1 and Study 2) [see Clinical Studies (14.1)].
 The mean age of patients was 47 years and 37% were male.
 The population was 72% White, 12% Asian, 8% Black or African American, and 7% American Indian or Alaska Native; 51% identified as Hispanic or Latino ethnicity.
-Baseline characteristics included an average BMI of 37.4 kg/m, 29% with a BMI ≥40 kg/m, 41% with hypertension, 37% with dyslipidemia, 25% with type 2 diabetes mellitus, 7% with obstructive sleep apnea, and 4% with cardiovascular disease.
+Baseline characteristics included an average BMI of 37.4 kg/m, 29% with a BMI $\geq$ 40 kg/m, 41% with hypertension, 37% with dyslipidemia, 25% with type 2 diabetes mellitus, 7% with obstructive sleep apnea, and 4% with cardiovascular disease.